lasdf1234/en/documentation/Storage-and-CDN/Object-Storage-Service/SDK-Reference/Java-SDK/Quick-Start.md

 See “Manage Bucket” for more information of creating Bucket.

-## Upload Object
+## Put Object

-The following codes demonstrate how to upload files (objects) to OSS:
+The following codes demonstrate how to upload objects to OSS:
 ```
 File file = new File("D:/test");
 String bucketName =  "<your-bucket-name>";